 Sheryl and Savio were determined to do what they could to help the boys grow into healthy, strong and happy little ones – even if that meant chasing them around the house begging them to have one more bite of food.
 “I wanted the boys to gain weight their whole life, and until they were 10 years old, I encouraged them to eat all the food on their plates – hoping that this would help them catch up in size with their friends,” Sheryl says.
 “Little did I know, it was leading to unhealthy eating behaviors.”

 As the boys grew older, they rapidly gained weight leading them to have an unhealthy BMI.
-When Sheryl took the boys to their pediatrician two years ago, the doctor suggested they participate in the Get Up & Go program, a weight management and healthy living program offered by Children’s Health℠ through local YMCA’s.
+When Sheryl took the boys to their pediatrician two years ago, the doctor suggested they participate in Get Up & Go by Children’s Health℠.
+This program teaches participants healthy lifestyle habits through improved nutrition and exercise.

 A new way of thinking about portions and healthy eating